anasik/anasik.github.io/_posts/2025-04-03-sasha-sibley-filmmaker-interview.md

 I'd do Spider-Man, why not?
 Spider-Man's great!

 **Who's your inspiration?
 Like filmmakers or directors?**
 There’s a lot.
 I mean, the big list that always comes to mind is James Cameron, Steven Spielberg, David Fincher… I’d say Ridley Scott — I love those filmmakers.
 I aspire to make those bigger movies, obviously.
 I haven’t necessarily had that opportunity, but yeah, there’s a lot.
-Oh, adn Stanley Kubrick!
+Oh, and Stanley Kubrick!

-**You're actively working with Underscore Talent, right?
-Or maybe you own it.**
-I definitely don't own it.
-If I owned it, I'd fund my own movies.
-But yeah…

-**What's a day in your work life?**
-I do totally different stuff, but I work with influencers, I work with brands, and I'd say it's a great company.
-I have no complaints.
-I enjoy the job — and in a word, I coordinate and get projects done for influencers and brands to make sure we’re putting out content on YouTube specifically.

-**So, it's more like a modeling agency?**
-No, it’s content.
-So I work for Shorthand Studios, which is a subsidiary of Underscore.
-Underscore handles actual brand management — they’re talent managers.
-I’m more focused on content creation.
-So I’m using a lot of the skills I have in editing and things like that, but I’m not necessarily an editor.
+**So, are you editing or writing these days?**
 I frankly didn’t want to be an editor after editing for so long on _The Painted_.
 I don’t want to do any VFX or editing.
 I mean, I applaud the people who can do all that stuff.

-**So would you say you've paused the screenwriting and filmmaking for a while?**
-I do it on the side.
-I still write, and I still have some scripts, and I pitch them — I do what I can in the Hollywood sort of sphere.
+Yes, I still write, and I still have some scripts, and I pitch them — I do what I can in the Hollywood sort of sphere.

 **Waiting for your big break?**
 Potentially.
 Yeah.